 God and the Transgender Debate

 What does the Bible actually say about gender identity?
 And how can we be truthful and sensitive as we pastor and teach?
-David Shaw reviews a new resource that can help.

 There aren’t many areas of Christian theology where you might say “We don’t have enough books about that.”
 For a while now, though, we’ve been crying out for resources to help us reflect on and respond to the transgender movement.
 We are still far from having enough, but Andrew T. Walker’s book has plugged an important gap.